johnfedoruk/bangular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/directive.png" alt="Parent child" class="left">

-Angular templates are *dynamic*.
-When Angular renders them, it transforms the DOM according to the instructions given by **directives**.
+Bangular templates are *dynamic*.
+When Bangular renders them, it transforms the DOM according to the instructions given by **directives**.

 A directive is a class with a `@Directive` decorator.